jmkryzanski/WebScraper/README.md

 <h4>After Cloning Repository</h4>
 navigate to the root directory.
 In this case <b>cd WebScraper</b>
 <br>
-then type <b>npm i</b> command and enter to install all node modules used in this project.
+then type <b>npm i</b> command and press enter to install all node modules used in this project.
 <br>
-then type <b>npm start</b> command and enter to start server.
+then type <b>npm start</b> command and press enter to start server.
 The website will be up and running on localhost port 3000.
 So go to <b>http://localhost:3000/</b> to see results.
 <br>
 <hr>
 It takes some time for server to srape events.
 If you visit localhost:3000 immediately after the server starts, there is a sentence telling you to revisit later.